naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

   * Rigid formalizations of the practices and process bloat infiltrated development teams, big and small.
   * People began forking off and experimenting with alternative styles of software development, which is where XP, [Mob Programming](https://en.wikipedia.org/wiki/Mob_programming#:~:text=Mob%20programming%20(informally%20mobbing)%20is,code%20at%20the%20same%20time.), and Kanban come from.
   * Some methodologies, like Kanban, enjoyed commercial success in niche development teams.
-Kanban became the preferred strategy in DevOps or client-facing support teams, for example.
+Kanban became the preferred strategy in DevOps or client-facing support teams, for example, because it allowed teams to allocate effort for unpredictable events that necessitate high urgency fixes.

 XP and Mob Programming were decidedly less popular.
 These frameworks were in a bit of a limbo -- some of the top practitioners in our field were using XP, such as Martin Fowler, Robert Martin and Kent Beck.
 But it was considered too unapproachable for the masses, too intense; some practices, like pair-programming seem absolutely ridiculous from a business perspective.
 Indeed, if you visit the wikipedia page for Extreme Programming, they have a BIG section dedicated to "[Controversial Aspects](https://en.wikipedia.org/wiki/Extreme_programming#Controversial_aspects)" -- not a ringing bell of endorsement for most people.

-Rather than go through the exercise of debating the merits of each principle in detail (which sounds about as boring to read as it is to write), let's discuss why some of the critiques against this methodology no longer hold water.
+Rather than go through the exercise of debating the merits of each principle in detail (which sounds about as boring to read as it is to write), let's discuss why some of the biggest critiques against this methodology no longer hold water.

+## Arguments critiquing XP that no longer are valid

+Ok, so now we realize that maybe all the reasons why we hated on these frameworks are wrong.
+But why should we switch?
+Why *now*?

+## Benefits to XP that have clear advantages in a remote environment

+## Conclusion

+In the end, I'm not saying that we need to follow each of these principles dogmatically or that Agile "is over".
+But, more than anything, I think teams that are struggling to adjust to a geographically distributed workplace environment should experiment with some of the ideas I highlighted above, and see if it works for them.
+The nature of work is evolving as we speak; we should evolve our relationship with it as well.